 The following graphic shows traffic measurements at network link level (at the core interfaces) for a combination of 9 tests.
 It includes 3 network configurations: the reference one 8CC DL / 2CC UL, and two ones with less carriers: 2CC DL / 2CC UL and 1CC DL / 1CC UL.
 Note that each carrier is configured in TDD 4DL:1UL and 100 MHz of bandwidth.
 For each of the network configurations, three tests have been done: TCP Downlink (limited to about 400 Mbps), TCP Uplink (10 parallel threads) and UDP uplink (configured to saturate the network).

-Figure 79.
-Throughput measurements and RTT
+Figure 79 shows the network usage and the measured throughput and RTT.